 Are you mourning summer’s end now that fall is beginning?
 Autumn is a time of transition; a time for big change and uncertainty.
-The “back to school” season can also bring on stressful situations.
+The “back to school” season can also bring on unwanted anxiety and stressful situations.

 The Oxford dictionary defines anxiety as “a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.”

 And we all experience nervousness or anxiousness . . . stressful situations happen at some point in our lives, but there are some of us who feel these tensions constantly.
 While the experience itself is shared by all at some point, the triggers that cause us to experience anxiety are often very different.

 Anxiety is a form of fear that is vague, and its origin is not always identifiable.

 So how do we put our finger on the exact cause of it?

 Here’s what we know: anxiety has roots–after all, it’s not just the fact that we are running late that sends our worlds into a tizzy and our heartbeats into overdrive.
 There’s something inside us that can’t cope with the “imminent event” taking place.